 - A lifetime sports proficiency examination (requires both written and physical tests; current fee: $225.00)

 Students in the College of Liberal Arts and Sciences may count up to eight semester credit hours of physical education activity courses (100-level PHED or EQUS) toward the 124 credit hours needed for the degree.
-Students in the Inamori School of Engineering, the School of Art and Design, and in the College of Professional Studies may count no credits earned in 100-level PHED or EQUS courses toward the minimum number needed for the degree.
+Students in the Inamori School of Engineering, the School of Art and Design, and in the College of Business may count no credits earned in 100-level PHED or EQUS courses toward the minimum number needed for the degree.

 Note: The PE Requirement is waived for those 25 years of age or older as of the date of matriculation.
 (The date of matriculation is the first day of classes in the term admitted to an AU degree program.)